MrMatier/Algorithm-Design-and-Analysis/README.md

 # Algorithm Design and Analysis

-Welcome to the Algorithm Design and Analysis repository, a centralized archive where I document my journey through the multifaceted world of algorithms.
+Welcome to the Algorithm Design and Analysis repository, a centralized archive where I will document my journey through the multifaceted world of algorithms.
 This repository serves not only as a storage for code but also as a reflective medium where I analyze and deduce the intricacies of different algorithmic approaches.

 ## Repository Structure